September 5, 2018

 Treatment for Gum Disease

 The appropriate treatment for gum disease in Jacksonville depends on the extent of the infection.
 In the beginning stages, gum disease may be reversible with improved oral hygiene practices and a few extra visits to your dentist’s office.
-Moderate stages of gum disease can be treated with scaling and root planing, which removes bacteria from above and below the gum line and smooths the tooth’s root to prevent reinfection.
-After the disease has progressed, you may need to see a specialist for surgical treatment.
+Moderate stages of gum disease can be treated with scaling and root planing, which removes bacteria from above and below the gum line and smooths the teeth’s roots to prevent reinfection.
+After the disease has become advanced, you may need to see a specialist for surgical treatment.

 Heed the warning given by bleeding gums and see your dentist to find the appropriate solution.
-If gum disease is the cause, you want to get it treated sooner rather than later — so don’t delay in contacting your dentist in Jacksonville!
+If gum disease is the cause, you want to get it treated sooner rather than later!

 Meet the Practice